-- We define the notion of differing-input obfuscator for Turing machines and give a construction for the same (without converting it to a circuit) with input-specific running times.
-More specifically, for each input our obfuscated Turning machine takes times proportional to the running time of the Turing machine on that specific input rather than the machines worst-cast running time.
+- We define the notion of a differing-input obfuscator for Turing machines and give a construction for the same (without converting it to a circuit) with input-specific running times.
+More specifically, for each input, our obfuscated Turning machine takes time proportional to the running time of the Turing machine on that specific input rather than the machine's worst-case running time.

-- We give a functional encryption scheme that is fully-secure even when the adversary can obtain an unbounded number of secret keys.
-Furthermore our scheme allows for secret-keys to be associated with Turing machines and thereby achieves input-specific running times and can be equipped with delegation properties.
-We stress that this is the first functional encryption scheme with security for an unbounded number of secret keys satisfying any of these properties.
+- We give a functional encryption scheme that allows for secret-keys to be associated with Turing machines, and thereby achieves input-specific running times.
+Further, we can equip our functional encryption scheme with delegation properties.

 - We construct a multi-party non-interactive key exchange protocol with no trusted setup where all parties post only logarithmic-size messages.
 It is the first such scheme with such short messages.
 We similarly obtain a broadcast encryption system where the ciphertext overhead and secret-key size is constant (i.e. independent of the number of users), and the public key is logarithmic in the number of users.